deonfpetrizzo/gcs-trajectory-optimizer/README.md

 A **GCS (Graph of Convex Sets)** trajectory planner for 3D navigation.
-Given a point cloud map and a nominal waypoint path, the planner builds a corridor of overlapping convex free-space regions and optimizes a smooth Bezier trajectory that respects a velocity limit.
-It supports **2.5D traversability-aware ground corridors** (terrain-latched sloped prisms), **aerial corridors**, and **takeoff/landing hops** between them.
+Given a point cloud map and a nominal waypoint path, the planner builds a corridor of overlapping convex free-space regions and optimizes a smooth Bezier trajectory that respects corridor containment.
+It supports **2.5D traversability-aware ground corridors**, **aerial corridors**, and **takeoff/landing hops** between them.

 ## Packages